brian-kissmer/brian-kissmer.github.io/syllabus.md

 **Course fees:** The fee for this course is $150.
 This covers part of the cost of a laptop computer.

-- **Canvas:** Use the course Canvas site to receive announcements, download class materials, submit assignments, take quizzes and exams, and view grades.
+- **Canvas:** Use the course Canvas site to receive announcements, submit assignments, take quizzes and exams, and view grades.
 Make sure you receive daily notifications for announcements.
+- **Course Website:** Use the course website to download course material and to access the schedule and syllabus.
 - **Textbook:** A textbook is not required for this course.
 Good programming references for R can be found online.
 Nonetheless, I recommend gaining access to the following book:
   - R. Cotton.
 2013. *Learning R: A Step-by-Step Function Guide to Data Analysis*.
 1st edition.
 O’Reilly Media.
 - **Laptop computer:** A computer capable of running R is required for this course.
 Such a computer will be provided for you to use for the semester (your course fees cover part of the computer cost).
 You may use your own computer if you prefer, but you are responsible for ensuring the required software is installed and runs properly.
 If you check out a class laptop, you are required to return it before the end of the course.
 Failure to do so will result in an incomplete for the class until the computer is returned.